Special Education and Inclusive Practices

 UEC 693 International Experience in Early Childhood (3 crs)

-Prerequisite: Grade of B- or above in UEC 220 (formerly SPED 220).
-Grade of B- or above in UEM 324 or concurrent enrollment.
-Limited to Special Education, Unified Early Childhood majors, admitted to College of Education and Human Sciences.
+Prerequisite: Grade of C or above in UEC 220.
+Grade of C or above in UEM 324 or concurrent enrollment.
+Limited to Special Education, Unified Early Childhood majors, admitted to the College of Education and Human Sciences.

 Consent: Instructor Consent Required